Franco Pellizotti: Career

+Early career

 Pellizotti was born in Latisana, Udine, Friuli-Venezia Giulia.
 During his career, Pellizotti was known as a climbing specialist and won Stage 10 in the 2006 Giro d'Italia, Stage 16 in the 2008 Giro d'Italia and Stage 17 in the 2009 Giro d'Italia.

 After finishing third overall in the 2009 Giro, he won the polka dot jersey in Paris as the best climber of the 2009 Tour de France (which has been cancelled), as well as named the Most Combative (Aggressive) Rider on Stages 9 and 17.
 At the start of each race, Pellizotti was seen making the sign of the cross and kissing a crucifix around his neck.

-Doping
+Doping ban

 On 3 May 2010, Pellizotti's name was released by La Gazzetta dello Sport as being one of several riders under investigation by the Union Cycliste Internationale (UCI) for "irregular blood values".
 Pellizotti was reported to have had "suspicious values" on the eve of the 2009 Tour de France and request has been made by the UCI for investigation.
 This was confirmed later that day in a UCI press release.
 He was due to be one of ' team leaders at the 2010 Giro d'Italia, but was immediately pulled from the squad and replaced with Vincenzo Nibali.
 His team said they have faith in the explanation put forward by Pellizotti and are conducting a further investigation.
 Shortly after the end of the season, the suspension was lifted on the grounds of lack of evidence, and Pellizotti declared a wish to seek financial redress from the UCI. declined to re-sign Pellizotti after the 2010 season.
 Pellizotti's case reached the Court of Arbitration for Sport in March 2011.
 After asking the court for a speedy verdict, he was suspended for two years after it upheld the UCI's appeal.
 His ban lasted until May 2012.
 The Court also annulled all results from 17 May 2009, meaning that Pellizotti lost a stage win and third place overall in the Giro d'Italia and a stage win and overall victory in the mountains and combativity classifications in the Tour de France.